 Learning another language takes time and dedication, but there are many benefits which include:

 - Language learning correlates with improved cognitive abilities, including higher academic achievement and analyzing and problem solving skills.

 - People who are multilingual are better equipped to function in our globalized world.

 - Knowledge of another language increases job opportunities and multilingual employees are highly valued by employers.

 - Language learning leads to deeper knowledge and appreciation of other people, cultures, and places.

 - Learning another language helps people better understand their own language and culture.

-- Studying another language is essential to providing students with a world class education.
+- Studying another language is essential to providing students with a world-class education.

 - Learning another language is required for entrance into many colleges and creates opportunities for more scholarships.

-The Washoe County School District website may contain links that lead to resources, video, etc., which is located on servers that are not maintained or controlled by the District.
+The Washoe County School District website may contain links that lead to resources, video, etc., which are located on servers that are not maintained or controlled by the District.
 The District is not responsible for the contents of any such referenced websites or for the availability of access to such websites.